BartMassey/invpend/README.md

 There are a few arguments that can be discovered by reading the code.
 The code also contains some hard-coded constants.

 Some scripts are available for running the program and plotting stats with [gnuplot](http://www.gnuplot.info/).

+* Use `try.sh` with a given population and number of generations to get files showing behavior over time.
+  This script requires `/usr/bin/time`, available from the `time` package in Debian.

+* Use `show.sh` to plot a graph of performance over generations.
+This script requires `gnuplot`, available in Debian.

 This program is licensed under the "MIT License".
 Please see the file `COPYING` in this distribution for license terms.